 Another synanthrope is the crow.
 Today, crows are found on every continent except Antarctica and South America.
 In all that range, they are rarely found breeding more than three and a half miles from human beings.
 The fact that crows and their relatives — ravens, magpies, and jays — are renowned for their intelligence probably has something to do with their ability to adapt and flourish in human-dominated landscapes.
 It’s almost as if they’ve decided that if you can’t beat ‘em, join ‘em.

 Wild hooded crows in Israel have learned to use our breadcrumbs for bait fishing.
-Crows in American cities have been observed dropping tough nuts onto a heavily trafficked street and then waiting for a car to crush them open.
+Crows in American and Japanese cities have been observed dropping tough nuts onto heavily trafficked streets and then waiting for cars to crush them open.
 When the pedestrian light changes to “go,” the birds walk into the street with the people in order to retrieve the nuts without getting run over.
 And recent research suggests that crows have the ability to recognize one individual human from another by facial features.
 They even transmit information about “bad” humans to other crows by squawks.

 Because he was told it was “impossible,” Joshua Klein, a principal technologist for the global innovation firm Frog Design (a technologist is a “quintessential hacker,” or one who takes everything apart and puts it back together — only better), decided to see what he could teach these smart birds.
 He built a crow vending machine out of wood and dispersed quarters and peanuts around its base.
 Once the birds got acclimated to the box, he eventually left only the quarters on the ground at the bottom.
 The crows learned to put the quarters in the machine to “purchase” the peanuts.
 Klein postulates that we could train crows to do tasks for us, such as pick up our trash after games in stadiums.